How is CONTEMPL8 T-SHIRTS, LLC eco-friendly ?

 that your order is not considered placed (and it will not begin)

 until PAYMENT, ARTWORK (in printable condition), and APPROVAL of the Final Order Summary and Proofs have all been received from you.
-The final order summary and proofs will list all details of the order such as size quantities etc. and show what the printed shirts or other products will look like.
-Please thoroughly examine and ensure that all details and art are correct.
+The final order summary and proofs PDF will be emailed to you and will list all details of the order such as size quantities etc. and show what the printed shirts or other products will look like.
+Please thoroughly examine and ensure that all details and art are correct on all pages of the PDF.
+Then if it is all correct you will need to reply via email and say "approved".
 If anything is incorrect you must contact us to make changes.
 Once approved, the order is final and cannot be changed.

 Shades, Hues of Shirt Colors Can Vary